Chiropractic: Safety

 The World Health Organization found chiropractic care in general is safe when employed skillfully and appropriately.
-There is not sufficient data to establish the safety of chiropractic manipulations.
+There are not sufficient data to establish the safety of chiropractic manipulations.
 Manipulation is regarded as relatively safe but complications can arise, and it has known adverse effects, risks and contraindications.
 Absolute contraindications to spinal manipulative therapy are conditions that should not be manipulated; these contraindications include rheumatoid arthritis and conditions known to result in unstable joints.
 Relative contraindications are conditions where increased risk is acceptable in some situations and where low-force and soft-tissue techniques are treatments of choice; these contraindications include osteoporosis.
 Although most contraindications apply only to manipulation of the affected region, some neurological signs indicate referral to emergency medical services; these include sudden and severe headache or neck pain unlike that previously experienced.
 Indirect risks of chiropractic involve delayed or missed diagnoses through consulting a chiropractor.

 Spinal manipulation is associated with frequent, mild and temporary adverse effects, including new or worsening pain or stiffness in the affected region.
 They have been estimated to occur in 33% to 61% of patients, and frequently occur within an hour of treatment and disappear within 24 to 48 hours; adverse reactions appear to be more common following manipulation than mobilization.
 The most frequently stated adverse effects are mild headache, soreness, and briefly elevated pain fatigue.
 Chiropractic is correlated with a very high incidence of minor adverse effects.
 Rarely, spinal manipulation, particularly on the upper spine, can also result in complications that can lead to permanent disability or death; these can occur in adults and children.
 Estimates vary widely for the incidence of these complications, and the actual incidence is unknown, due to high levels of underreporting and to the difficulty of linking manipulation to adverse effects such as stroke, which is a particular concern.
 Adverse effects are poorly reported in recent studies investigating chiropractic manipulations.
 A 2016 systematic review concludes that the level of reporting is unsuitable and unacceptable.
 Reports of serious adverse events have occurred, resulting from spinal manipulation therapy of the lumbopelvic region.